-This post was done in partnership with The Wirecutter.
-Read the original full article below at TheWirecutter.com
+This post was done in partnership with The Wirecutter, a list of the best technology to buy.
+Read the full article below at TheWirecutter.com

 If you’re in the U.S. and looking for a carrier with good coverage, fast bandwidth and—this may surprise you—affordable single-line plans, you should consider Verizon Wireless.
 We found it has the widest coverage map, the fastest network, and the lowest costs for individuals.
 But it’s not the only answer for everyone: Some situations call for other carriers, and we discuss that below.

 How We Decided

 We reached that conclusion after a good 70 hours poring over the large and small print of wireless plans, checking coverage maps, and calculating the cost of smartphone service: 500MB of data per month, 2GB and 4GB.
 We did the math for all those scenarios with expensive and affordable phones, ran the numbers for two and four phones on the same plan and recalculated again for those who want to use their own device not purchased through the carrier.